 26. Covert search warrant, issue of

-(1) On an application made under section 24, a judge may issue a covert search warrant in respect of a place if the judge is satisfied —
+(1) On an application made under section 24, a judge may issue a covert search warrant in respect of a place or vehicle if the judge is satisfied —

-(a) that, in respect of each of the matters in section 24(3) that the applicant suspects, there are reasonable grounds for the applicant to have that suspicion;
+(a) that, in respect of each of the matters in section 24(3) that the applicant suspects or believes, there are reasonable grounds for the applicant to have those suspicions and beliefs; and

 (b) having considered the matters in subsection (3), that the issue of the warrant is justified; and

-(c) if an application for a covert search warrant for the target place has been made in the previous 3 months and refused — that the new application contains additional information that, together with that in the previous application, justifies issuing the warrant.
+(c) if an application for a covert search warrant for the target place or target vehicle has been made in the previous 3 months and refused — that the new application contains additional information that, together with that in the previous application, justifies issuing the warrant.

-(2) A judge must not issue a covert search warrant that confers a power to enter a place adjoining or near the target place unless satisfied that the power is reasonably necessary —
+(2) A judge must not issue a covert search warrant that confers a power to enter a place adjoining or near the target place or target vehicle unless satisfied that the power is reasonably necessary —

-(a) to facilitate entry to or the search of the target place;
+(a) to facilitate entry to or the search of the target place or target vehicle; or

 (b) to prevent the search being frustrated or jeopardised; or